Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Diagnosing Acute HIV Infection

-Acute HIV-1 infection is usually defined as detectable HIV-1 RNA or p24 antigen in serum or plasma in the setting of a negative or indeterminate HIV-1 antibody test result.7,8 Combination immunoassays that detect HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen are now approved by the Food and Drug Administration (FDA), and the most recent Centers for Disease Control and Prevention testing algorithm recommends them as the preferred assay to use for HIV screening, including for possible acute HIV-1 infection.
-Specimens that are reactive on this initial assay should be tested with an immunoassay that differentiates HIV-1 and HIV-2 antibodies.9 Specimens that are reactive on the initial assay and have either negative or indeterminate antibody differentiation test results should undergo testing using an FDA-approved quantitative or qualitative HIV-1 RNA test; a negative HIV-1 RNA test result indicates that the original Ag/Ab test result was a false positive.
-Detection of HIV-1 RNA indicates that acute HIV-1 infection is highly likely,9 and that antiretroviral therapy (ART) may be warranted (see Treatment for Early HIV-1 Infection).
-HIV-1 infection should be confirmed by subsequent testing to document HIV antibody seroconversion.
+Acute HIV-1 infection is usually defined as detectable HIV-1 RNA or p24 antigen in serum or plasma in the setting of a negative or indeterminate HIV-1 antibody test result.8,9 Combination immunoassays that detect HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen (often referred to as fourth-generation assays) are now approved by the Food and Drug Administration.
+The most recent CDC testing algorithm recommends these assays as the preferred assays to use for HIV screening, including in cases of possible acute HIV-1 infection.
+Specimens that are reactive on an initial antigen/antibody (Ag/Ab) assay should be tested with an immunoassay that differentiates HIV-1 from HIV-2 antibodies.10 Specimens that are reactive on the initial assay and have either negative or indeterminate antibody differentiation test results should be tested for quantitative or qualitative HIV-1 RNA; an undetectable HIV-1 RNA test result indicates that the original Ag/Ab test result was a false positive.
+Detection of HIV-1 RNA in this setting indicates that acute HIV-1 infection is highly likely.10 HIV-1 infection should be confirmed later by subsequent testing to document HIV antibody seroconversion.

 Treating Early HIV-1 Infection

-Treating Early HIV-1 Infection During PregnancyBecause early HIV-1 infection is associated with a high risk of perinatal transmission, all HIV-1-infected pregnant women should start combination ART as soon as possible to prevent perinatal transmission of HIV-1 (AI).25
+All patients of childbearing potential who receive a diagnosis of early HIV-1 infection should have a pregnancy test.
+Because early HIV-1 infection, especially in the setting of high-level viremia, is associated with a high risk of perinatal transmission, all pregnant women with HIV-1 infection should start combination ART as soon as possible to prevent perinatal transmission of HIV-1.22

 Treatment Regimen for Early HIV-1 Infection

-The goal of therapy during early HIV-1 infection is to suppress plasma HIV-1 RNA to undetectable levels (AIII).
-Because data are insufficient to draw firm conclusions regarding specific drug combinations to use in this stage of HIV-1 infection, ART should be initiated with one of the combination regimens recommended for patients with chronic infection (AIII) (see What to Start).
-If therapy is started before the results of drug resistance testing are available, a pharmacologically boosted protease inhibitor (PI) should be used because resistance to these agents emerges slowly and clinically significant transmitted resistance is uncommon (AIII).
+As in chronic infection, the goal of ART during early HIV-1 infection is to suppress plasma HIV-1 RNA to undetectable levels (AIII).
+ART should be initiated with one of the combination regimens recommended for patients with chronic infection (AIII) (see What to Start).
 If available, the results of ARV drug resistance testing or the ARV resistance pattern of the source person’s virus should be used to guide selection of the ARV regimen.
-Given the increasing use of daily tenofovir disoproxil fumarate/emtricitabine (TDF/FTC) for pre-exposure prophylaxis (PrEP) in HIV-negative individuals,30-32 early infection may be diagnosed in some patients while they are taking TDF/FTC as PrEP.
-In this setting, resistance testing should be performed; however, because PI resistance is unlikely, use of a pharmacologically boosted PI and TDF/FTC remains a reasonable option pending resistance testing results (see What to Start).

 Duration of Therapy for Early HIV-1 Infection